uniformization/ServerSeekerV2/README.md

 # ServerSeekerV2

-ServerSeekerV2 is a full rewrite of the original ServerSeeker, it takes a JSON output file from [masscan](https://github.com/robertdavidgraham/masscan).
+ServerSeekerV2 is a full rewrite of the original ServerSeeker, it takes a plaintext output file from [masscan](https://github.com/robertdavidgraham/masscan).
 Using that input it sequentially pings each IP address, on the port returned with a [Server List Ping](https://wiki.vg/Server_List_Ping) which returns the servers information, this information then gets stored in a PostgreSQL database.
 Unlike the original ServerSeeker, V2 has some extra features:
 - Faster